pulp/pulp/docs/sphinx/dev-guide/rest-api/event/crud.rst

 | :param_list:`put`

 * :param:`?notifier_config,object,dictates changes to the configuration as described above`
-* :param:`?event_types,list,list of new event types for the listener to listen for`
+* :param:`?event_types,list,list of new event types for the listener to listen for. "*" matches all types.`

 | :response_list:`_`